What is National Income?

 - These are non-material goods and are invisible.

-- Example; Banking, Education, Transportation, etc.
+- For example; Banking, Education, Transportation, etc.

 - These are those final goods which help in the production of other goods & services.